liushang17/AEnet/README.md

 devtools::install_github("https://github.com/liushang17/AEN")

 # Demo
-We showed the application of a demo in the demo.r
+We showed the application of a demo in the demo.r.
+The dataset used in the demo.r is shown in the link ().